DistributedCollective/Sovryn-subgraph/README.md

 When adding a new abi to the subgraph, you can s

 - `npm run scaffold -- -fp <ABI_FILE_PATH> -gm -gs -a <CONTRACT_ADDRESS>`
-  This will generate a mapping file in ./src with the name of the abi, a schema file in ./schema with
+  This will generate a mapping file in ./src with the name of the abi, a schema file in ./schema with an entity for each event, and a datasource in the subgraph.template.yml

 - `npm run scaffold -- --help` for more options